 Mdou Moctar Album Reviews

 In 2015, Moctar starred in the movie Akounak Tedalat Taha Tazoughai: Rain the Colour of Blue With a Little Red in It – the story of a young man who rebels against his conservative upbringing to play rock and roll.
 Tuareg has no word for purple.

-Moctar’s guitar playing evokes a lot of different influences – the desert blues from the Tuareg region of Africa, 1960s acid rock like Jimi Hendrix, as well as the tapping of Eddie Van Halen.
+Moctar’s guitar playing evokes different influences.
+The desert blues from the Tuareg region of Africa, 1960s acid rock like Jimi Hendrix, as well as the tapping of Eddie Van Halen.
 Growing up in a religious region that forbade the guitar, Moctar self-taught himself in secret, making his heroics even more impressive.

-I’ve skipped Moctar’s early albums on this page for now – I like him best with a full band, where his guitar chops shine on searing psychedelic rockers.
+I’ve skipped Moctar’s early albums on this page for now.
+I prefer Moctar with a full band, where his guitar chops shine on searing psychedelic rockers.

+Mdou Moctar Album Reviews